Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

     - The parameter : 'ResourceId' is being replaced by parameter : 'InputObject'.

 ### `Remove-AzEventHubApplicationGroup`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.

 - Parameter breaking-change will happen to all parameter sets
   - `-InputObject`